 score The score of an item.
-The score of an item determines the color of the item.
-By default, colors range from blue (score of 0) to green (score of 1) to red (score of cluster The number of the cluster to which an item belongs.
+In the main panel and the overview panel, items can be colored based on their scores, with by default colors ranging from blue (score of cluster The number of the cluster to which an item belongs.
 Only integers between 1 and red The red component of the color of an item.
 Only integers between 0 and 255 are allowed in this column.